Figure

 The transmon’s achilles heel is its weak anharmonicity (), which limits gate speeds and makes it vulnerable to leakage to .
 The fluxonium addresses this with GHz-scale anharmonicity while simultaneously achieving superior coherence through flux-sweet-spot operation and disjoint-support noise protection.
 The main challenge is implementing fast, high-fidelity gates at low qubit frequencies and achieving high-fidelity readout without a direct dispersive shift.

-• Superinductance via Josephson junction arrays provides with self-resonance above qubit operating frequencies.
+• Josephson junction arrays provide with self-resonance above qubit operating frequencies.

-• Heavy fluxonium regime achieves through disjoint-support protection.
+• Heavy fluxonium regime achieved through disjoint-support protection.

-• Recent results show single-qubit gate fidelities and two-qubit gate fidelities .
+• Single-qubit gate fidelities and two-qubit gate fidelities .

 Key Metrics